 As promised, this post is all about peperomia hope.
 I get a few questions on my plant whenever I share it on instagram, so thought it would be helpful to detail how I have been caring for my plant.
 This lovely cultivar is actually a hybrid between Peperomia deppeana + Peperomia quadrifolia.
 I actually have two of these plants — a larger one I’ve had quite a while now + a smaller one I got as a tiny cutting.
 I quite like to experiment with plants at different maturities to understand first-hand how they grow, what they like + what they don’t!
 I’ll share my findings here + hope you find this helpful if you keep peperomia plants too.

 Having two plants is a great way to understand the lighting requirements of a pep hope — I often do this with multiple plants to find the most favourable growing conditions in my home for my plants.
 I have found through a bit of experimentation that a position close to a south or west facing window is the perfect spot.
 You don’t want the plant to be in direct light for too long, so around 1 metre away from the window has worked well for me in UK growing conditions.
 If the plant gets lots of bright light these lovely disc-like leaves can start to look pretty dull + washed-out in appearance so a bright position out of harsh, direct light is ideal.
+Bear in mind that these are the conditions that are personal to my current environment + are used as a guide for you to compare with your own home.
+It’s important to also remember that windows can be pretty different in size + if you live in a built up area, with other buildings close by, or if there are obstacles like trees outside, this all has an impact on the intensity of light.

 This is perhaps the most important point of all to get right — too much water is really detrimental to these plants + they will not be happy.
 Peperomia have quite small root systems in relation to their size + too much water can really affect the overall health of the plant, causing them to drop their leaves or get soggy, soft stems and rotten roots.
 Not what you want!
 So water well then leave until the top two inches of potting mix has dried out before watering again.
 Water at room temperature is good + a shower every once in a while will help keep things dust-free.
 When watering, be mindful of the leaves that touch the soil — if the plant is very dense you could alternate watering by placing the pot on a water-filled tray + allowing the plant to drink up what it needs, especially in winter.
 This was my plant getting a drink over the colder months: